WangX-Lab/PreCanCell/README.md

 # PreCanCell

-A simple and effective ensemble learning algorithm for predicting cancer and non-cancer cells from single-cell transcriptomes.

-<img width="1022" alt="image" src="./docs/PreCanCell_overview.png">

-&nbsp;
-&nbsp;
-# Description

-PreCanCell first identified the differentially expressed genes (DEGs) between malignant and non-malignant cells commonly in five common cancer-associated single-cell transcriptome datasets.
+`PreCanCell` is a simple and effective ensemble learning algorithm for predicting cancer and non-cancer cells from single-cell transcriptomes. `PreCanCell` first identified the differentially expressed genes (DEGs) between malignant and non-malignant cells commonly in five common cancer-associated single-cell transcriptome datasets.
 With each of the five datasets as the training set and the DEGs as the features, a single cell is classified as malignant or non-malignant by *k*-NN (*k* = 5).
 Finally, the single cell is classified by the majority vote of the five *k*-NN classification results.

-&nbsp;
+<img width="1022" alt="image" src="./docs/PreCanCell_overview.png">

 &nbsp;
 # Details